-- From 2006 to 2007, the total crime rate increased in the program site (85.6%) while the control site's total crime rate decreased (-11.3%). - From 2006 to 2007, the violent crime rate increased significantly in the program site (128.3%) and decreased slightly in the control site (-3.7%).

-• From 2000 to 2007, the annual fluctuations in total crime rates were dramatic in both the program and control sites.
-In the program site, the violent crime rate decreased in the four years prior to YVPP implementation; however, in 2006 (the year of the largest decrease) the Palm Beach County Sherriff's Office assumed responsibility and oversight for the Belle Glade law enforcement agency.
-Thus, the reduction in 2006 (and the subsequent increase) in 2007 may be related to the administrative and oversight changes that occurred.
-Further, and most importantly, the YVPP implementation did not occur the program site during 2007.
-Therefore, at best, the changes in the crime rates reflect trends related only to county-wide measures (law enforcement and courts) and not to the site-specific violence reduction initiatives of the YVPP.
+- From 2006 to 2007, the total crime rate increased by 85.6% in the program site while the control site's total crime rate decreased (-11.3%). - From 2006 to 2007, the violent crime rate increased significantly in the program site (128.3%) and decreased slightly in the control site (-3.7%). - From 2000 to 2007, the annual fluctuations in total crime rates were dramatic in both the program and control sites.
+In the program site, the violent crime rate decreased in the four years prior to YVPP implementation; however, in 2006 (the year of the largest decrease) the Palm Beach County Sherriff's Office assumed responsibility and oversight for the Belle Glade law enforcement agency (including the reporting of crime data).
+Thus, the reduced rate in 2006 and the subsequent increase in 2007 may be related to the administrative and oversight changes that occurred.
+Further, and most importantly, the YVPP implementation did not occur in this site during 2007.
+Therefore, at best, the changes in the crime rates reflect trends related to county-wide measures (law enforcement and courts) and not to the site-specific violence reduction initiatives of the YVPP (particularly prevention and corrections).